 I suggest putting your frozen cheesecakes on tiny plates.
 I got mine at a party supply store.

 - Then allow them to thaw for 15 minutes or so before decorating.
 Press two candy eyes and one black confetti sprinkle mouth onto each cheesecake to make your ghosts.

 - You can refrigerate the cheesecakes for up to five days or keep them frozen for about a month, but I would recommend decorating them just before serving.
 I had some already decorated in my refrigerator and the candy eyes oddly bled and melted a bit.
 They looked really creepy.

-You might enjoy these other fun dessert recipes.
-See more decorated cheesecake recipe ideas below the recipe card.
+You might enjoy these other fun ghost-themed Halloween recipes.

 Bite-sized cheesecake ghosts decorated with candy eyes are fun desserts for Halloween.